Brink2Three/MTA-LED-Map-Raspi/README.md

 Steps:

 Install python3.
-This was tested on windows 10 22H2 with Python 3.10 and on a raspberry Pi Zero with Python 3.9.2
+This was tested on windows 10 22H2 with Python 3.10 and on a raspberry Pi Zero with Python 3.9.2.
+Only the requests testing will work on windows, as the LED code will attempt to connect to non-existent GPIO pins.

 Install the following dependancies: